 ENVR 2515.
 Sustainable Development.
 4 Hours.

 Focuses on the principles and practice of sustainable development, both as a way of looking at the interconnected world and an overarching framework for promoting economic development, social inclusion, and environmental stewardship.
 Students will study decades of local and global efforts aimed at developing economies, eradicating hunger and disease, and restoring and sustaining ecosystems for a large, and growing, population living on an increasingly altered planet and facing a changing climate.
 Along with lectures and discussions on core concepts, students will critically dissect the toughest questions and challenges of sustainable development through an online class blog and semester-long group projects.

 ENVR 2900.
 Special Topics in Environmental Studies.
 4 Hours.

 Studies various topics on environmental issues.
-Prereq.
-Sophomore standing or above.
+May be repeated without limit.